-The tournament controllers are Richard Fries and Steve Sonnis, assisted by FIDE Arbiter Nick Faulks.
+The tournament controller is Steve Sonnis, assisted by FIDE Arbiter Nick Faulks.
 Their decision shall be final in all matters and they reserve the right to amend these terms and conditions as necessary.

 Entry fee in all sections is £25.
-To confirm entry this must be paid in advance as requested by the tournament controllers.
+To confirm entry this must be paid in advance as requested by the tournament controller.
 Payment ‘on the day’ will not be accepted.

 Players must be silver (or higher) members of the ECF when paying their entry fee.